(615) 219-9181

 What is the AIDA model of marketing?

+Are you still wondering, ‘what is the AIDA model and how to use it?’
 As mentioned, the AIDA model of marketing is a framework for creating effective marketing and advertising campaigns, particularly for lead generation funnels.

 AIDA is Attention, Interest, Desire, and Action.
-The overall aim of the AIDA model is to meet clients where they are in the buying process and provide them with helpful information pertinent to the phase they’re in.
+The overall aim of the AIDA model customer journey is to meet clients where they are in the buying process and provide them with helpful information pertinent to the phase they’re in.
 This will influence them to move to the next phase of your desired action, such as making a purchase.
 Here’s how it works:

 AIDA model explained